You can explore the community and search for solutions without joining. If you want to post or receive email notifications, you'll need to sign up.

 Yes.
-Use the advanced thread list filters to find threads that were posted within a defined timeframe.
-These filters appear in addition to other forum filters.back to topI was notified that I have a private message, what does that mean?
+Use the topic filters and calendar thread list filters to find threads that were posted within a defined timeframe.
+These filters appear in addition to other forum filters.
+You can use sorting options as well.back to topI was notified that I have a private message, what does that mean?

 Only a Microsoft moderator can start a private message.
 If you receive a private message, it means that the moderator needs to address your question or issue in private or requires information that may be more personal (such as an email address or account details).
 Only you and Microsoft moderators can see the contents of the private message - other community members cannot see it.